Sunqur al-Ashqar: Appointment and sultanic ambitions

-Sunqur may have resented al-Sa'id's rule, believing himself better suited to rule than the young sultan.
-He practically defected from him, when he refused to accompany him back to Cairo.
+Sunqur resented al-Sa'id, believing himself better suited to rule than the young sultan.
+He essentially defected, when he refused to accompany him back to Cairo.
 Al-Sa'id died soon after and was succeeded by his brother Solamish, who was seven years old at the time.
 Sunqur did not act on his ambitions for power, preferring to wait out events.
 When Qalawun became the atabek al-asakir (commander-in-chief), and thus the practical ruler of the sultanate, Sunqur joined his entourage.
 He was appointed viceroy of Damascus, the second highest-ranking post in the sultanate, in September 1279.
 Soon after Sunqur arrived to assume office in Damascus, Qalawun had been elevated to sultan.

 While the office of viceroy of Syria brought Sunqur control over substantial wealth, fortresses, and troops, as well as eminence among the other mamluks, he probably viewed the appointment as a move by Qalawun to sideline him from the center of power in Cairo and remove him as a potential rival to the sultanate.
-He viewed himself as more worthy of the sultanate.
-His dissatisfaction at the political situation was reflected in his absence from Qalawun's coronation ceremony, whilst all other senior mamluks were in attendance.
-Nevertheless, in December 1279, Qalawun's name was pronounced in the Friday prayers sermons in Syria's cities, a formal recognition of his sultanate in Sunqur's domains.
+He viewed himself more worthy of the throne.
+His dissatisfaction was reflected in his absence from Qalawun's coronation ceremony, whilst all other senior mamluks attended.
+Nevertheless, in December 1279, Qalawun's name was pronounced in the Friday prayer sermons in Syria's cities, a formal recognition of his sultanate in Sunqur's domains.